 What makes IVF success rates over 40 with own eggs lower than average?

-Many people ask questions related to why IVF success rates with own eggs are lower than the success rates for younger women.
+Many people ask questions related to why IVF success rates over 40 are lower than the success rates for younger women.
 To answer them, we have to consider what makes IVF successful in the first place.

-IVF success depends on fairly good numbers of healthy, viable eggs.
+IVF success with own eggs depends on fairly good numbers of healthy, viable eggs.
 In other words, both egg quality and egg quantity matter.
-As women age over 40, both of those factors get impacted.
+As women age, both of those factors get impacted.
 Fewer eggs develop, and of them, fewer eggs are of excellent quality.

 Thus, due to the likelihood of a lack of viable eggs, IVF success rates over 40 with own eggs drop and continue to decline the older a woman gets.